mordle/mordle.github.io/README.md

 https://mordle.github.io/wordle_main_code.js

-With some extra line of script I can now **autoplay** the game:
+With some extra lines of script I can now **autoplay** the game:

 **https://mordle.github.io/?sentence=danny,hacks,super,wordle,wordle,lingo,words**

 ## Or display your birtday Wordle?

-With the source code available on Github, it is easy to extract Josh hist dictionaries
+With the source code available on Github, it is easy to extract Josh his dictionaries

 ```javascript
   async readDictionary() {